teddyjesus/predictingSongGenre/README.md

 ![](finalDecisionTree.png)

 Precision and recall scores can be found in *Tree.ipynb*.
-The model performs poorly in predicting country music.
+The classification tree particularly performs poorly in predicting country music.

-*PyDotPlus* and *GraphViz* visualize the decision trees.
-GraphViz must be added to the computer's PATH environment variable, or else Python will return the error: "GraphViz's executables not found."
+#### Model 2: Bagged Classification Tree